. Introduction to Artificial Intelligence 2024 | Part 1

 The task is to read Helsinki tram network -- outdated, we're afraid so it's not going to be super useful -- data from a file that we give.
 Implement a program that takes as input the starting point A and the destination B, and finds the route from A to B with the fewest stops between them.
 It is quite straightforward to show that such a route can be found by BFS.

-We provide a Java template that includes a Stop class which can retrieve the neighboring stops.
+We provide a python template that includes a CityMap class which can retrieve the neighboring stops.
 These are the valid transitions in the state space.

 You can also start from scratch and implement your solution in your favorite programming language.
 In that case, simply take the network.json file, which is pretty self-explanatory.
 A hint to Python programmers: import json.

-If using the Java template (others may find these instructions useful too):
+If using the Python template (others may find these instructions useful too):

-1. Download and open the Maven project in a suitable development environment (e.g., Netbeans).
+1. Download and open the TMC code in a suitable python environment.

-2. Implement the search algorithm in class TravelPlanner.
+2. Implement search method of the class CityMap.

 3. In order to be able to extract the resulting route after the search ends, construct a backward-linked list of Stop objects as the stops are added into the queue, each of which has a pointer to the previous stop from which the search arrived at the stop in question.
 This way, once you arrive at the destination, you can start backtracking along the shortest path until the beginning.